Pawelewap/client-server-local/README.md

-#This is a example of client and rever (POSIX sockets)
+#This is an example of client and rever (POSIX sockets)